-ONLY trainees, orthopaedic Residents and Fellows, within 3 years of completion of their program (on or after July 31, 2019) may submit an abstract.
+ONLY trainees, orthopaedic residents and fellows, within 3 years of completion of their program (on or after July 31, 2020) may submit an abstract.
 You may submit more than one abstract.

 Topics should relate to the management of degenerative conditions of the hip and knee to include hip and knee replacement.
 Studies that address surgical techniques, diagnosis and management of complications, long term follow-up and related topics are eligible for submission.

 Awards will be given for the best knee paper, the best hip paper, and the best overall paper.

 Link to Reserving a Booth (provided by Bravura)